payalrattan/SQL_Project/movies_database_design.md

 - No tracking of how many users watched a movie
 - Ratings are stored, but no logic to handle disputes or edits

-**What might your database not be able to represent very well?**

-- Complex user behavior (like review history or rating trends over time)
-- Detailed production and release info
-- Aggregated or weighted ratings by source or authority